Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 ## Learning to use Nix

 Nix is great!
-It's mental model is really neat and there are some fantastic ideas under the covers.
+Its mental model is really neat and there are some fantastic ideas under the covers.
 However, the documentation has some glaring holes.
 It almost all cases it either assumes that: